 Were people forced to speak English?English became the primary language of most of the United Kingdom through usage rather than coercion.
 Unlike in Spain, for example, there was no serious attempt to crush 'home nation' nationalism, through the prohibition of the public use of Welsh or Gaelic.

-By the late 20th century minority national languages were being incorporated into the evolving United Kingdom, following new constitutional arrangements (Welsh and Scottish devolution, The Good Friday Agreement etc.) Welsh is now the official language of the Welsh Assembly (parliament).
+In the late 20th century minority national languages were incorporated into the evolving United Kingdom, following new constitutional arrangements (Welsh and Scottish devolution, The Good Friday Agreement etc.) Welsh is now the official language of the Welsh Assembly (parliament).
 The Northern Ireland Assembly is currently suspended (largely) because of a linguistic issue: the status of the Irish language.